rbatllet/private-blockchain/docs/reference/API_GUIDE.md

 // Get the last block in the chain public Block getLastBlock() {
-    // Returns the block with the highest block number or null if chain is empty }
+    // Returns the block with the highest block number or null if chain is empty
+    // ⚠️ WARNING: Creates new EntityManager - DO NOT USE inside active transactions
+    // For transaction-aware access, use getLastBlock(EntityManager em) instead
+    // SAFE FOR: read-only operations, tests, demos, queries outside transactions }

 // Get blocks within a time range (memory-efficient, max 10K results)